FakeItEasy/FakeItEasy/docs/faking-async-methods.md

 # Faking async methods

-The faking of `async` methods is fully supported in FakeItEasy.
+The faking of `async` methods is fully supported in BlairItEasy.

 ```csharp
 public class Foo